 However, the company has since revealed that it aims to release the game worldwide simultaneously in early 2018 so there really isn't that long to wait.
 The exact date, it confirmed at the Tokyo Game Show, is 26 January 2018.

-That's because, for the first time ever, players from Japan (where the game originates and is absolutely enormous in terms of popularity) will be able to play Monster Hunter with players from Western regions on the same servers.
+This is possible because, for the first time ever, players from Japan (where the game originates and is absolutely enormous in terms of popularity) will be able to play Monster Hunter with players from Western regions on the same servers.

 In fact, Capcom has been working on Monster Hunter World behind the scenes for three years.